Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + Proactive threat hunting
   - Actively look for potential threats that could jeopardize your organization’s digital assets.
 Unlike traditional security measures that react to threats, proactive threat hunting seeks to identify threats before they cause damage.

-+ Conduct regular security assessemnts
-  - Regular vulnerability assessments can help organizations identify security weaknesses (e.g., missing critical patches, default credentials) before a threat actor can exploit them.
-These assessments should be comprehensive, covering all aspects of the organization’s systems, applications, and networks.
-  - Regular network and application penetration testing can help to uncover vulnerabilities that might not be visible during a vulnerability assessment.
-Penetration tests simulate real-world attacks, testing the organization’s defenses and providing insights into how well they can withstand an actual attack.

-+ Conduct regular TDIR testing
-  - Regularly test your detection and response capabilities through purple and red teaming exercises.

 + Implement continuous monitoring
   - Implement tools and solutions that provide real-time monitoring of networks, systems, and applications.
   - Continuous monitoring is crucial for effective threat detection and response.
 Organizations should monitor their systems and networks 24/7, using tools like SIEM and EDR to detect suspicious activities as soon as they occur.